DISCLOSURE: Some of our posts may contain affiliate links which we may receive a commission if you choose to book something through one of our links.

 Another very unique experience is paddle boarding through the mangroves tunnels of Sarasota Bay.
 It's quite an exciting adventure as you navigate through the labyrinth of narrow tunnels, trying to dodge the many mangrove branches.
 If you get lucky you may even spot a few dolphins and manatees along the way.

-- Fort Lauderdale: gay travel guide to Fort Lauderdale and our guide to the best gay bars and clubs of this super gay city.
+- And our guide to the best gay bars and clubs in Fort Lauderdale

-- Tampa: gay travel guide and best things to do in Tampa guide.
+- These are the best things to do in Tampa while you're there

-- Florida Keys: gay travel guide to Key West and best gay resorts in Key West to stay at.
+- As well as our best gay resorts in Key West to stay at

 - Be sure to use our Florida Keys gay guide if you want to explore the whole area